1. Introduction, background and authorities

 Section 5.1 of the EMCPA sets requirements for emergency management programs for ministries and other provincial government bodies.
 Additional standards for emergency management programs are set out in Ontario Regulation (O. Reg.)
 380/04, made in accordance with section 14 of the EMCPA.

-The EMCPA authorizes the Lieutenant Governor in Council (LGIC) to assign types of emergency to ministers, or agency, boards or commissions.
-The LGIC has assigned these responsibilities under Order in Council (OIC) 1157/2009, which can be found in Appendix C. OIC 1157/2009 does not currently assign any types of emergencies to Agencies, Boards, or Commissions.
+The EMPCA authorizes the Lieutenant Governor in Council (LGIC) to assign a type of emergency to ministers, or an agency, board or commission.
+The LGIC has assigned these responsibilities under Order in Council (OIC) 1021/2025

-Under OIC 1157/2009, all ministers are required to have an emergency plan "in respect of any emergency that affects the continuity of operations and services in their respective ministries".
+Under OIC 1021/2025, all ministers are required to have an emergency plan “in respect of any emergency that affects the continuity of operations and services in their respective ministries.”
 This requirement is mirrored in section 7 of O. Reg.
 380/04.

 While the EMCPA and its regulation provide requirements for ministry emergency management programs, each ministry manages its own emergency programs according to its mandate.
 Some individual ministries have other emergency responsibilities under separate legislation, which is covered in their own emergency plans.